 My favourite seasons are those in which I can potter around the garden, grow beautiful flowers, and generally chill.
 Afternoon tea and homemade cake, enjoyed out in the fresh air, is my idea of heaven.
 The spring and summer also brings with it the enjoyable task of tending the family allotment and harvesting bountiful produce for culinary use.

 Until recently, I’ve written quirky cross-genre novels that are every traditional publisher’s nightmare re marketing, which is why I chose to indie publish two of them as an experiment.
-Loosely speaking they are both for younger readers, although they’ve proved to appeal more to adults.
+Loosely speaking, both books are both for younger readers, although they’ve proved to appeal more to adults.
 A couple of years on I’ve concluded that indeed they are a marketing nightmare!

 In the First Three Pages of a Novel Competition in the University of Winchester Writers’ Festival 2017, the judges awarded my adult speculative fiction work Counting Magpies highly commended.
 Reviewer feedback described my prose as “richly textured and tremendously evocative, with shades of Margaret Atwood and Naomi Alderman”.
 Thus, encouraged that finally someone has decided my fifth novel does fit a definite category, I’m having a go submitting it to traditional publishers just to see what happens.

 My more offbeat and unhinged literary characters can be blamed upon my time of working in psychiatry.
 My earlier jobs included kennel maid, serving in a pub, shop assistant, factory worker, and secretary, all of which proved valuable life experience; however, anything that involved mathematical calculation or the operation of money tills did not last long.